HarryChiao/comms/index.md

     6. Click the link to download the firmware file named with the end of ".bin".

 2. Find your port name for further operations:
-    1. Now, if our ESP32S3 is connected properly, we can find the device we just connected from our computer.
-To find the device, we need to check the Port Name through either way from below:
+    1. Now, if our ESP32S3 is connected properly, we can find the device just connected to our computer.
+To find the device, we need to check the **Port Name** through either way from below:
         - **Windows**:
             - open **Device Manager-->Serial Port**, there should be a device with the named of **"COMX"**, X can be a figure, e.g., "COM3" or "COM4".
         - **MacOS & Linux**: on your terminal try command